vaishnavip-23/LinkedIn-Post-Generator/readme.md

 ## LinkedIn Post Generator

-An AI-powered application agent that turns topics, YouTube videos, and PDFs into engaging LinkedIn posts.
+An AI-powered application agent that turns topics/keywords, YouTube videos, and PDFs into engaging LinkedIn posts.
 Includes a React UI and an alternative Streamlit UI.

 ### Features